Ex-probation officer gets life in prison for helping to plot Minneapolis Realtor’s murder

 A former Hennepin County probation officer was sentenced to life in prison without the possibility of parole Tuesday for her part in the kidnapping and murder of a north Minneapolis woman in 2019.

-Elsa Segura, 29, was found guilty in September of using a newly purchased "burner" cellphone and alias to lure Realtor Monique Baugh to a bogus home showing in Maple Grove on Dec.
+Elsa Segura, 29, was found guilty in September of using a newly purchased "burner" cellphone and alias to lure real estate agent Monique Baugh to a bogus home showing in Maple Grove on Dec.
 31, 2019.
-There, two men kidnapped Baugh before torturing her for information about the whereabouts of her boyfriend, who had had a falling out with Segura's boyfriend.
+There, two men kidnapped Baugh before torturing her for information about the whereabouts of her boyfriend, who had a previous falling out with one of the suspects.

-Segura is the third of five suspects charged in case to stand trial and, as state Attorney Paige Starkey had asked the court for, the third to be sentenced to life in prison.
+Segura is the third of five suspects charged in the case to stand trial and, as prosecutor Paige Starkey had asked the court for, the third to be sentenced to life in prison.
 The previous two were Cedric Berry and Berry Davis, the men who kidnapped and killed Baugh and shot and wounded her boyfriend, Jon Mitchell-Momoh.
-Baugh, 28, left behind two daughters who were 3 and 1.
+Baugh, 28, left behind two daughters ages 3 and 1.

 The judge agreed.